FaradayRF/Faraday-Software/Applications/Data/README.md

 ## Server Packets

+Detailed information can be found in the [packet definition Excel](Packets.xlsx).

 ### Transmits Packets
 As noted in the packet excel document the transmitted packets contain:
 * Packet Type